Execution set for Alabama inmate convicted of killing teen

 - Justice Ginsburg in hospital after fracturing 3 ribs in fall

-Months before his death penalty trial, Ray got a life sentence for the 1994 slaying of two brothers, ages 13 and 18.
+A judge sentenced Ray to die after jurors voted 11-1 to recommend that he receive the death penalty.

-Another man had been charged in Harville’s slaying, but those charges were dropped when Owden confessed to a role in all three killings.
+Months before his death penalty trial, Ray got a life sentence for the 1994 slaying of two brothers, 13-year-old Reinhard Mabins and his 18-year-old brother, Ernest Mabins.

-Note: This story has been corrected to reflect that Walter Leroy Moody was the last inmate executed in Alabama.
+Newspaper reports from the time say another man had been initially charged in Harville’s slaying, but those charges were dropped when Owden confessed to a role in all three killings.
+According to Owden’s confession, the Mabins brothers were shot in February 1994 after they refused to join a gang organized by Owden and Ray.